MgdadOsama/Student-Grades-Calculator/README.md

-This file was written by MARS 4.5
-This is my first project in assembly.
+This file was written by MARS 4.5, and is my first project in assembly.